pointo1d/bash-utils/README.md

 ==========

 # DESCRIPTION
-This repo is a bash(1) library containing a few stand-alone utilities to fill gaps in core bash(1) functionality - gaps including, but not limited to, capabilities related to the following ...
+This repo is a library containing pure bash(1) implementations of common bash coding patterns ... including, but not necessarily limited to, the following ...

-* traps and their manipulation.
+- traps and their manipulation.
-* xtrace enhancement(s) - including selective enabling &/or disabling on a file &/or function basis.
+- xtrace enhancement(s) - including selective enabling &/or disabling on a file &/or function basis.
-* temporary file creation and subsequent removal.
+- temporary file creation and subsequent removal.
-* errexit-safe path testing.
+- errexit-safe path testing.
-* common console related routines - including introspective help generation.
+- common console related routines - including introspective help generation.
-* dumping the call stack.
+- dumping the call stack.
+- _enrolment_ of the caller with Git repository/repositories.
+- option parsing incl., but not limited to,...
+  -  extension to getopts(1) avoiding the copy & paste anti-pattern.
+  - named argument handling.

-The above enhanced/improved capabilities realise only internal dependancies i.e. other than bash(1) itself, there are no dependencies external to this repository.
+The above patterns realise only internal dependancies i.e. other than bash(1) itself, there are no dependencies external to this repository.

 ## Content
 ```